 I first attempted to use olive oil as a cleanser when I was a teenager, but I didn’t stick with it because it left my face overly oily afterwards (unsurprisingly!).
 However, olive oil is simply fantastic at removing make-up because the oil particles literally stick to the make-up particles.
 So when I started wearing Mac foundation (which if you didn’t know, is basically paint) a few months ago and found it was taking me 10 minutes to remove all the slap from my face, I returned to the trusty olive oil.
 I’ve discovered the secret is using a proper thick cleanser, like Neutrogena’s Clay Cleanser, afterwards to remove any residue oil.
 You can use any kind of olive oil, I personally use food-grade olive oil because I take the viewpoint that if it’s good enough to go in my stomach, it’s good enough to go on my skin.

 Johnson’s Daily Essentials Facial Cleansing Wipes (for dry skin)

-I’ve tried every liquid eye make-up remover under the sun, but they all leave my lids red and irritated, and my eyes tearing until the next day.
-Johnson’s Daily Essentials Facial Cleansing Wipes (dry skin) are the only irritation-free way I know of fully removing eye make-up.
+I’ve tried every liquid eye make-up remover under the sun, but they all leave my sensitive eyelids red and irritated, and my eyes tearing until the next day.
+Johnson’s cleansing wipes are the only irritation-free way I know to fully remove eye make-up.
 Just be careful not to rub or drag your skin too much; try and have the patience to go for the careful press-and-hold technique.